Bartolozzi Prize

-The Bartolozzi Prize is awarded by the Italian Mathematical Union every two years.
-Until 2017 it has been awarded to an Italian mathematician below the age of 34.
-Starting with the 2019 edition the prize has been reserved to female Italian mathematicians below the age of 40.
+The Bartolozzi Prize is awarded by the Italian Mathematical Union every two years to a young Italian mathematician.
+The 2019 edition was reserved to female Italian mathematicians below the age of 40.
 The prize is entitled in the memory of the Italian mathematician Giuseppe Bartolozzi and is worth €3,000 (in 2019).

 Further prizes of the Italian Mathematical Union are the Caccioppoli Prize and the Stampacchia Medal.